Have you ever wondered how old your PC

 or laptop can surprisingly quickly start to develop issues related to it’s age.
 So rather than digging through your receipts drawer or wracking your brain trying to remember when you purchased your computer

-I’ll instead show you a super easy and fast way how to tell how old your PC
+I’ll instead show you a super easy and fast way how to tell how old your PC or laptop is.

 If you’re using Windows XP, 7, 8 or 10 simply hold the Windows key (it’s the one on your keyboard usually to the left of the space bar right next to ALT) and press the R key.
 You should be presented with a box that you can type a command into.
 Now type msinfo32 and press enter.